 In this low interest rate environment most investors know parking your money in a bank CD is almost a surefire way to lose money against inflation.
-But what is someone to do?
-For the average individual, investing in the stock market can be complicated.
+For the average individual, investing in the stock market can be complicated — what is someone to do?

-You have to be concerned about high fees, good asset allocation, and whether a financial advisor have your best interest at heart.
+You have to be concerned about high fees, good asset allocation and whether a financial adviser have your best interest at heart.
 Betterment is one possible solution to make investing easy.
 This Betterment review has been updated for 2013.

 Traditionally, investing and asset allocation require basic finance skills of which many individuals lack.
-If you were to use an investment advisor, their fees are quite cost prohibitive, which is why it is an option usually only available to high net worth individuals.
-Betterment gives similar investment advice, in an automated fashion, and at a much lower annual fee.
+If you were to use an investment adviser, their fees are quite cost prohibitive, which is why it is an option usually only available to high net worth individuals.
+Betterment gives similar investment advice, in an automated fashion and at a much lower annual fee.

 How Does Betterment Work?

-Betterment invests to maximize return, but minimize the risk.
+Betterment invests to maximize return but minimize the risk.
 This sounds like an oxymoron, but it’s not.
-The question I’m sure you are asking is, how do they do this?
-They do it via the Modern Portfolio Theory, or MPT for short.
-By investing in a diverse pool of assets it should collectively lower the risk, and yet stabilize the return over the long term.
+The question I’m sure you are asking is; how do they do this?
+They do it via the Modern Portfolio Theory or MPT for short.
+By investing in a diverse pool of assets it should collectively lower the risk and yet stabilize returns over the long term.

-Traditionally this type of service was only available with a full service financial advisor.
+Traditionally this type of service was only available with a full service financial adviser.
 So this makes Betterment somewhat unique since it’s all done via automated methods.

 Easy Signup Process

 When money is moved into the account, Betterment will then automatically purchase exchange traded funds (ETFs).
 The purchases will be made based on the way you’ve defined your asset allocations.
-Your investments are very liquid, and selling the investments is also made simple.
-Betterment will perform the sell the trades for you.
+Your investments are very liquid and selling your investments is also made simple.
+Betterment will perform the sell trades for you.
 Any dividends earned will be automatically reinvested.
 Each quarter, any portfolio that is off by more than 5% is rebalanced automatically.

 Stock Portfolio Makeup